Jean d'Aulon

-Jean d'Aulon (1390–1458) (sometimes spelled Jehan Daulon) was a French knight and lord best known for serving alongside Jeanne d'Arc as her soldier, steward, bodyguard, and squire.
+Jean d'Aulon (1390–1458; sometimes spelled Jehan Daulon) was a French knight and lord best known for serving alongside Jeanne d'Arc as her soldier, steward, bodyguard, and squire.
 Some sources incorrectly attribute the role of d'Arc's bodyguard to Gilles de Rais. d'Aulon was an avid and detailed journaler and his records, considered to be honest and straightforward, set the foundation for what we know about Jeanne d'Arc, including her apparent amenorrhea.

 Biography

 Early life

-Jean d'Aulon was born in County of Fézensac in the Duchy of Gascony in 1390, the descendent of nobles families from Comminges and Aulon, Haute-Garonne.
+Jean d'Aulon was born in County of Fézensac in the Duchy of Gascony in 1390, the descendant of noble families from Comminges and Aulon, Haute-Garonne.
 His father may have been Arnaud-Anson d'Aulon; his mother's name is unknown.
 His personal coat of arms is an alder with three branches, each with bright green leaves.

 Military life

 In the mid-1410s, d'Aulon headed Yolande d'Anjou's squires as their lieutenant before moving in 1416 to captain thirteen royal guards for King Charles VI.
 He held this position for seven years and, following the death of King Charles VI, served as an advisor to King Charles VII.
 Between 1425 and 1429, he oversaw several different military groups in places such as Foix, Toulouse, Montargis, Loches, and Guyenne.
 He became a trusted companion of King Charles VII and was praised for his wisdom and loyalty.
 His reputation led the King to name him Jeanne d'Arc's guard in 1429 after d'Arc visited Chinon to convince the King to let her lead French troops. d'Aulon was with her during the Siege of Orléans not long after her visit to the King, and he helped her secure the St. Loup fortress. d'Aulon and the other soldiers lived in close quarters with her as they traveled and slept beside her on the ground.
 All of her soldiers, including d'Aulon, denied feeling lust toward her, despite thinking she was a beautiful young woman and occasionally seeing her bare breasts and legs while she treated her wounds or dressed.